Advocating Against Cemetery Construction

 and into the river

-Reality may be different from
+Reality is different from

 promises made...